 Validating SSH Fingerprints

-- To validate fingerprints of all untrusted machines at once, select the Untrusted node in the inventory pane and click Trust All on the ribbon.
+- To validate all untrusted Linux VMs at once, select the Untrusted node in the inventory pane and click Trust All on the ribbon.
 Alternatively, you can right-click the Untrusted node and select Trust all.

-- To validate a fingerprint of a specific computer in the list, select the necessary computer in the working area and click Trust on the ribbon.
-Alternatively, you can right-click the computer and select Trust.
+- To validate a specific VM, select it in the working area and click Trust on the ribbon.
+Alternatively, you can right-click the VM and select Trust.

-If the SSH public key fingerprint of a Linux host is changed, Veeam Backup & Replication places this host in the Unavailable folder.
-To be able to use this server, do the following:
+If the SSH public key fingerprint of a Linux server is changed, Veeam Backup & Replication puts this machine to the Unavailable node in the Backup Infrastructure view.
+To validate the Linux server, do the following:

 - Right-click the Linux server and select Properties.